Wickwood-LLC/wysiwyg_template/README.txt

-/* $Id$ */

 -- SUMMARY --

-The 'template' plugin for TinyMCE allows a user to select a HTML template from a drop-down and insert it into the WYSIWYG text-area.
-This module supports that TinyMCE plugin for use with the WYSIWYG API, but of course, if anyone wanted to provide additions for FCK or other editors I'll be happy to include those too.
+This module works with the template plugins for TinyMCE, CK Editor and FCK Editor, which allow a user to select an HTML template from a drop-down and insert it into the WYSIWYG text-area.

 For a full description visit the project page: http://drupal.org/project/wysiwyg_template